rclone/rclone/docs/content/qingstor.md

 upload files bigger than 5GB.
 Note that files uploaded with multipart upload don't have an MD5SUM.

+Note that incomplete multipart uploads older than 24 hours can be removed with `rclone cleanup remote:bucket` just for one bucket `rclone cleanup remote:` for all buckets.
+QingStor does not ever remove incomplete multipart uploads so it may be necessary to run this from time to time.

 ### Buckets and Zone ###

 With QingStor you can list buckets (`rclone lsd`) using any zone,